Álvaro Pereira: Estudiantes

 In January 2015, Pereira returned to Argentina to join Estudiantes de La Plata in a temporary deal, with an obligation to sign for €2.752 million.
-He appeared in 36 matches across all competitions in his first year, scoring three goals – including one in a 1–1 draw with San Martín de San Juan in the Copa Argentina which Estudiantes won after a penalty shoot-out.
+He appeared in 36 matches across all competitions in his first year, scoring three goals – including one in a 1–1 draw with San Martín de San Juan in the Copa Argentina that ended in a penalty shoot-out victory.
 However, in his last appearance, an exhibition game against neighbouring Club de Gimnasia y Esgrima La Plata which eventually turned into a massive brawl, he assaulted opponent Facundo Oreja with a kick to the face which saw him sent off; he was eventually handed an eight-match ban, which he served at his following club Getafe CF, where he arrived in February 2016 on loan until June.

-Pereira played his first match for the Spaniards on 1 March 2016, being ejected after two bookable offences midway through the second half of a 0–4 defeat at UD Las Palmas.
+Pereira played his first match for the Spaniards on 1 March 2016, being ejected after two bookable offences midway through the second half of a 4–0 defeat at UD Las Palmas.

-Late career
+Later career

 On 3 July 2016, Pereira signed a one-year loan contract with Cerro Porteño of the Paraguayan Primera División.
 During his spell in Barrio Obrero, he dealt with several injury problems.

 Pereira returned to his country's and its Primera División in late January 2019, with the 33-year-old joining Club Nacional de Football still on loan from Estudiantes.
 On his debut on 4 February, he was sent off for a second yellow card at the end of extra time as the club won the Supercopa Uruguaya on penalties against rivals Peñarol.

-Having played only eight competitive games during his tenure, Pereira became a free agent and returned to Paraguay, signing for Club Atlético River Plate (Asunción) in January 2020.
+Having played only eight competitive games during his tenure, Pereira became a free agent and returned to Paraguay, signing for Club River Plate (Asunción) in January 2020.
 On 7 October that year he came back to Europe, by joining ŠKF Sereď in the Slovak Super Liga.
-He only completed some seven minutes for Sereď against FC ViOn Zlaté Moravce, before contracting COVID-19.
-He departed from the club in December after some two months.
+He only totalled seven minutes against FC ViOn Zlaté Moravce before contracting COVID-19, and left shortly after.